Health Insurance Options in Germany - 2022

 If a UK citizen is employed by a German company in Germany, there will be no change to their position because there is either a mandatory membership due to the salary level or the choice between public or private health insurance if the salary level is higher than the threshold of 64,350 € (2022) annual salary.

 For those UK citizens not eligible for membership in the German public health scheme the alternatives are a private health insurance plan which meets minimum requirements (Par.
 193 VVG) or even better, a German private health plan (Par.
 257 SGB V) as that also includes long-term nursing care insurance.
 The German Basistarif is also a possibility for those persons otherwise uninsurable but allowed to reside in Germany.

 Short-term incoming travel health plans or the EHIC will certainly be non-starters if a UK citizen plans to stay in Germany for longer than three months.

 Also see our article "Insurance in Germany" for a complete overview of ALL types of insurance in Germany.

-All information is provided to the best of our knowledge as of January 2017 but we can give no guarantee for its accuracy or completeness.
+All information is provided to the best of our knowledge as of January 2022 but we are not liable for its accuracy or completeness.

 Some Common Words You May Encounter and What They Mean In English